logicalclocks/hops-docs/docs/installation_guide/requirements/single-baremetal-machine.rst

 Entire Hops platform on a single baremetal machine
 ==================================================

-You can run HopsWorks and the entire Hops stack on a bare-metal single machine for development or testing purposes, but you will need at least:
+You can run Hopsworks and the entire Hops stack on a bare-metal single machine for development or testing purposes, but you will need at least:

 .. tabularcolumns:: {| p{\dimexpr 0.3\linewidth-2\tabcolsep} | p{\dimexpr 0.7\linewidth-2\tabcolsep}|}